Mahipal73/HTML-Project-1/README.md

-# HTML-Project-1
+# HTML-Project
-This project is about
+This project is built using html and css.
+This Project is a Survey Form which takes general Information from the user.